 Stare at my legs

-Now i know curiosity gets the better of people and because i am relatively young people, it seems unnatural for me to be an electric wheelchair.
+Now i know curiosity gets the better of people and because i am relatively young, people deem it unnatural for me to be in an electric wheelchair.
 But don’t strut past me, staring hard at my legs like your waiting for a Jesus like miracle to happen!
 I would far rather someone just asks me why i am in a wheelchair, because i will tell you and explain what Muscular Dystrophy is.
 The best people for the job are kids, when i’m volunteering in the Youth Centre or School, kids don’t think twice before asking me ‘what is wrong with you’ and i like that bluntness.

 Presume i am a dole dosser

 It’s easy to presume i maybe joining the fleet of job avoiding, dole dossing, self diagnosed, benefit thieves.
-But it is highly offensive and how can you judge me before you know, the job that i had and was medical severed from and why i am not at work.
+But it is highly offensive and how can you judge me before you know me or the job that i had been medically severed from and why i am not at work.
 Being chucked into the dole dosser category because you are pissed off with your job and mediocre life is not fair and its not my fault you can’t be bothered to improve your life.
 Maybe you should check yourself, before you riggidy wreck yourself!

 So next time you get the urge to do any of the above, DON’T because you may do it too me and i wont be inclined to ignore you and if i am with my overprotective mother, she will probably chase you down the street yelling expletives.
 I’m still a person and i can be a really bad tempered one.